Our2020View/Our2020View.github.io/ourview.md

 19. Easy Lithium upgrade – new for 2020
 20. Roof is easily accessible via ladder
 21. The Satellite radio antenna is on the roof – full time signal reception!
 Go Figure!
-22. The entire coach is accessible with the slide in - perfect for being “on the go”
+22. The entire coach is accessible with the slide in - perfect for being “on the go” or winter camping
 23. The propane solenoid shutoff valve has been removed – no parasitic battery drain -  new for 2020
 24. A fairly decent occupant and cargo carrying capacity (OCCC) - around 1300 lbs for us
 25. An OCCC that allowed Winnebago to included a spare tire